 In order to strike a balance between the socio-economic demands of transport and safeguarding the environment, Government will undertake measures to ensure a modal shift that addresses both its economic and environmental needs.
-In this regard, the objective of the Maltese Government is to promote a sustainable modal shift with a view to increase the patronage of collective transport and increase multi modal transport, whilst also contributing towards improved air quality.
+In this regard, the objective of the Maltese Government is to promote a sustainable modal shift with a view to increase the patronage of collective transport and increase multi modal transport and support the transition towards zero-emission means of transport, whilst also contributing towards improved air quality.

-In line with Government's efforts to curb GHG emissions resulting from the transport sector, during 2014-2020, the ERDF will support measures aimed at contributing towards the reduction of emission levels in transport including, amongst others, collective transport vehicles and government owned fleet whilst ensuring sustainable transportation systems across the Islands.
+In line with Government's efforts to curb GHG emissions resulting from the transport sector, during 2014-2020, the ERDF will support measures aimed at contributing towards the reduction of emission levels in transport including, amongst others, collective transport vehicles, the government owned fleet and vehicular-type equipment whilst ensuring sustainable transportation systems across the Islands.
 For the national transport sector to be sustainable, investment is envisaged in the provision of adequate transport infrastructure that can support efficient, demand driven and reliable public transport.
 Government will support measures to maximise the use and potential of collective transport to ensure a shift from the use of private vehicles to collective transport.